 8. On a deep serving dish or large bowl, mix the potatoes, beans, and bacon together.
 Cut the eggs in half.
 Place the eggs on top, and add the dressing to suit your taste.

-Now there’s only one thing for it – for you to go and make it to decide for yourself whether this is the best potato salad recipe out there!
+Now there’s only one thing for it – for you to go and make it to decide for yourself whether this is the best potato salad recipe with egg and bacon out there!

 PIN FOR LATER